How to Make a Wheat Bundle Thanksgiving Centerpiece

 tying up wheat bundle with jute

-I already had 2 rolls of wired burlap ribbon: one was a natural burlap color that was 2 1/2 inches wide.
+I already had two rolls of wired burlap ribbon: one was a natural burlap color that was 2 1/2 inches wide.
 The other ribbon was off-white and 1 1/2 inches wide.
 I thought I could layer the 2 ribbons.

 burlap ribbon